mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/access-authentication/install-rbac/index.md

     kubectl get pods
     ```

-1. Confirm you can use the token to make http calls to the Kubernetes api.
+1. Confirm you can use the token to make HTTP calls to the Kubernetes API.
 Use the following command:

     ```bash
     curl -H "Authorization: Bearer $TOKEN" https://api.cluster-address/api/v1/pods -k